For foreign workers moving to China, understanding the local social security system and their obligations can be daunting.

 - Housing Fund

-These programs aim to provide a safety net for employees, offering benefits during retirement, illness, unemployment, maternity leave, work-related injuries, and housing needs.
+These programs aim to offer financial security during retirement, illness, unemployment, maternity leave, work-related injuries, and housing needs.

 Mandatory Participation for Foreign Workers